SS-Pradeep/gamification/docs/docs/gamification/Concepts/GamificationEngine.md

 ## Overview

-The Gamification Engine is a dedicated service that updates user metrics and evaluates achievements only at the metric level.
-It is not aware of events or rules.
-These are handled in the Gamification Layer, which processes incoming user actions and determines when and how to trigger metric updates.
+The Gamification Engine is a service that tracks user progress (metrics) and unlocks achievements based only on those metrics.
+It does not handle events or rules—those are managed by the Gamification Layer, which listens to user actions and decides when to update metrics.

 ---